nic2703/linuxautoteamviewer/README.md

 ## Notes
 You may have to check the location of your teamviewer folder and update the file paths inside the 'autoteamviewer2.sh' file.
 You can also change the logging speed, currently it checks connection status every second.

+I used the script listed in https://community.teamviewer.com/English/discussion/131541/teamviewer-on-linux-crashes-after-use as inspiration and modified some code to make it restart TeamViewer, as well as make it less resource-intensive.
+Great thanks to 'misterm3140'!

 ## Motivation
 I use TeamViewer to access my Linux PC using my laptop.
 I have encountered the issue that TeamViewer crashes after 4-5 connections.
 Since I am away from the PC, it is not possible to restart TeamViewer.